 Need enhanced articles of association?

 Our professionally drafted articles of association offer various enhancements to the standard model articles, allowing you to have one, two or three share classes.

 You can purchase these enhanced articles online for your new or existing company or when forming a company using Inform Direct.

-The articles can be amended and in another article we explain the process of changing the articles, with free template resolutions for the required special resolution.
-If a company changes its articles other than to the model articles a copy of the articles should be sent to Companies House within 15 days of the change for review.
-A copy of the amending resolution must also be send within 15 days of being passed.
+The articles of association can be amended and in another article we explain the process of changing the articles, with free template resolutions for the required special resolution.
+If a company changes its articles of association, other than to the model articles, a copy of the articles should be sent to Companies House within 15 days of the change for review.
+A copy of the amending resolution must also be sent within 15 days of being passed.
 You do not need to tell Companies House why you are changing the articles of association.

 The directors and company secretary (if one is appointed) of a company should have a good working knowledge of the company’s constitutional documents, especially the articles of association.
 When managing the business of the company, they need to be comfortable that they are acting within the powers conferred by the articles and following and processes or other formalities laid down there.

 It’s also sensible for the board to review the articles on a regular basis.
 As the company and its circumstances change, some existing clauses may no longer be useful or new provisions may be desirable.
 By reviewing and, where appropriate, updating the articles of association the company can achieve the most appropriate balance between the needs of the directors and members, giving the former the right powers to run the company while protecting the interests of its members.

 All companies are required to maintain up to date company records.
-Inform Direct is the perfect free tool to keep your company records up to date.
+Inform Direct is the perfect tool to keep your company records up to date.